 Absolutely Packed With Value

-The HyperX Cloud Stinger has been regarded in the gaming community as one of the best budget models for years, and it continues to maintain what may be the best value in the field.
-This headset is compatible with gaming PCs as well as all three current consoles, and it sports powerful 50 mm drivers that provide some high fidelity (and high precision) audio performance.
+The HyperX Cloud Stinger has been regarded in the gaming community as one of the best budget models for years, and it continues to maintain what may be the best value in its field.
+This headset is compatible with gaming PCs as well as all three current-gen consoles, and it sports powerful 50mm drivers that provide some high fidelity (and high precision) audio performance.
 The cups are large, but that's in service to the comfort.
 Those powerful drivers are surrounded by some pretty thick memory foam which is then wrapped in soft and luxurious leatherette.

 2. ASTRO Gaming A40 TR Wired Headset